Sen. Bernie Sanders says he’s running for president in 2020

 Shortly after announcing her exploratory committee, Warren hired Brendan Summers, who managed Sanders’ 2016 Iowa campaign.
 Other staffers from Sanders’ first bid also have said they would consider working for other candidates in 2020.

-The crowded field includes a number of other candidates who will likely make strong appeals to the Democratic base including Harris and Sens.
+The crowded field includes other candidates who will likely make strong appeals to the Democratic base including Harris and Sens.
 Cory Booker of New Jersey, Amy Klobuchar of Minnesota and Kirsten Gillibrand of New York.
-The field could also grow, with a number of high-profile Democrats still considering presidential bids, including former Vice President Joe Biden and former Texas Rep. Beto O’Rourke.
+The field could grow, with a number of high-profile Democrats still considering presidential bids, including former Vice President Joe Biden and former Texas Rep. Beto O’Rourke.

 While Sanders had been working to lay the groundwork for a second campaign for months, it was unclear whether he will be able to expand his appeal beyond his largely white base of supporters.
-In 2016, Sanders notably struggled to garner support from black voters, an issue that could become particularly pervasive during a primary race that could include several non-white candidates.
+In 2016, Sanders notably struggled to garner support from black voters, an issue that could become particularly pervasive during a primary race with several nonwhite candidates.

-Last month, he joined Booker at an event in Columbia, South Carolina, marking the Martin Luther King Jr. holiday.
+Last month, he joined Booker at an event in Columbia, South Carolina, marking Martin Luther King Jr. Day.
 In 2016, Sanders lost the South Carolina primary, which features a heavily black electorate, by 47 points.

 Sanders also faces different pressures in the #MeToo era.
 Some of his male staffers and supporters in 2016 were described as “Bernie bros” for their treatment of women.